diegozea/PairwiseListMatrices.jl/README.md

 If `diagonal` is `false`, the diagonal values are stored in a vector on the `diag` field.
 Labels can be stored on the field `labels` as an `IndexedArray`.

-In pairwise calculations like `cor()`, saving the result as a `PairwiseListMatrix` is `N(N-1)/2` in space, instead of `N*N`.
-This is very useful when you need to compare a large number of elements.
+In pairwise calculations like `cor()` results are saved as `PairwiseListMatrix`, that is `N(N-1)/2` in space instead of `N*N`.
+This is useful to compare a large number of elements.

-`PairwiseListMatrix` gives you the option of save your labels and allows you to use them for indexing.
+`PairwiseListMatrix` gives the option of save labels and allows to use them for indexing.

 ## Example